-- ensure that the programme remains appropriate, and to create a supportive and effective learning environment - ensure that the programme achieves the objectives set for it and responds to the needs of learners and the changing needs of society - review the learner workload - review learner progression and completion rates - review the effectiveness of procedures for the assessment of learners
+- ensure that the programme remains appropriate, and to create a supportive and effective learning environment - ensure that the programme achieves the objectives set for it and responds to the needs of learners and the changing needs of society

 &lt;sup>6 QQI Programme Review Manual 2016/2017, Pilot Implementation Draft, p.
 3.